Home » News » Another Crypto-Linked Bank Bites the Dust: SVB’s Failure Triggers FUD

 • Other firms that were rumored to have exposure to SVB, including Coinbase and Gemini, have denied any direct or indirect exposure to the bank.

-The failure of SVB, a bank that specialized in serving the tech industry and venture capital firms, has sent shockwaves through the industry and raised concerns about the stability of the broader financial system.
+Silicon Valley Bank (SVB), a bank that specialized in serving the tech industry and venture capital firms, announced its failure on March 10, 2023.
+The collapse of SVB, the largest bank failure in the United States since the 2008 financial crisis, has sent shockwaves through the tech industry and raised concerns about the stability of the broader financial system.

 SVB was founded in 1983 and quickly became a key player in the tech industry, providing financing and banking services to startups, venture capital firms, and technology companies.
 Over the years, SVB grew rapidly, expanding its reach across the United States and into other countries, including the United Kingdom, Israel, and China.